RachelGarza20/Ling-545/TESTINGOUT.md

 13      .       .
 PUNCT   _       _       3       punct   _       _
 ```

 #### In this sentence, the wrong noun is attributed to the verb *recibio*.
-The principal noun of the phrase should *actuacion*.
+The principal noun of the phrase should  be *actuacion*.
 Instead, the dependency tree has labeled the noun *filme* as the main noun.

 ![image of second error]
 (/images/seconderror.png)